Destination Guide

 Plan Your Panchgani Trip

-Whether it's a quick day trip or a weekend getaway with Mahabaleshwar, give us a call and we'll sort out the cab.
-Our drivers do the Panchgani ghat road regularly — you can relax and enjoy the scenery.
+Quick day trip or a full weekend with Mahabaleshwar, either way give us a call and we'll sort out the cab.
+Our drivers do the Panchgani ghat road regularly, so you can sit back and watch the hills go by.

 FAQ